 When you think of well-known musical destinations, cities Nashville or Austin come to mind, right?
 Well, Raleigh is well on its way to becoming a major stop for music fans.
 Raleigh has more live music than any other destination in N.C.!
-Major venues like Coast Credit Union Music Park at Walnut Creek and smaller concert venues like Lincoln Theatre or The Pour House Music Hall & Record Shop welcome musicians of all styles and genres, almost on a near-nightly basis.
+Major venues like Coast Credit Union Music Park at Walnut Creek and smaller concert venues like Lincoln Theatre and The Pour House Music Hall & Record Shop welcome musicians of all styles and genres, almost on a near-nightly basis.
 Hopscotch Music Festival is a hit in downtown Raleigh each Sept.
-IBMA Bluegrass Live! powered by PNC also takes over downtown Raleigh in late Sept./early Oct.
+And J. Cole's massive Dreamville Festival takes over Dorothea Dix Park in the spring.

 Who needs Milan, Paris or New York when the Raleigh area has a progressive fashion scene with many designers making a name for themselves on a national stage?
 North Carolina State University has one of the best textile design schools in the country.
 Try on a pair of Raleigh Denim jeans, handmade using N.C. textiles; shop jewelry, bags and more at Designed For Joy, which provides women in crisis with stability through immediate employment and support, removing the stigma of vulnerability.

 More than 30+ local breweries have popped up in the Raleigh area.
 Take your own brewery tour with the Raleigh Beer Trail.
 Many of the breweries will provide free tours to visitors so you can learn the difference between beers like porters and doppelbocks and sound like the beer connoisseur you plan to be for the future.